 - Crash attacks: Crash attacks are less common.
 The threat actor exploits system vulnerabilities to crash a system.

-A distributed DoS (DDoS) attack has the same goal of disrupting and preventing access to services and information, but it looks a bit different.
+A distributed DoS (DDoS) attack has the same goal of disrupting and preventing access to services and information, as a DoS, but it looks a bit different.
 To carry out a DDoS, a threat actor uses multiple machines to attack one target.
 While a DDoS attack can be a coordinated effort between a group of threat actors, it can also be carried out by one person using a botnet.
+DDoS increases the attack power but also makes it harder to identify the true source of the attack.

 A botnet is a group of hijacked Internet-connected devices.
 To create a botnet, a threat actor takes advantage of security vulnerabilities or device weaknesses to control numerous devices.
 To prevent systems and devices in your network from becoming part of a botnet, protect your devices by running updates and security patches.